Lionel Astor Sheridan

-Lionel Astor "Lee" Sheridan (born 21 July 1927) is a former educator and academic who served as the first Dean of the Faculty of Law at the University of Malaya, and its successor universities, in Singapore.
+Lionel Astor "Lee" Sheridan (21 July 1927 – 24 July 2025) was an English educator and academic who served as the first Dean of the Faculty of Law at the University of Malaya, and its successor universities, in Singapore.
 He has been considered the "Father of Legal Education in Malaya".

 Early life and education

 Lionel Astor Sheridan was born on 21 July 1927 in Croydon, Surrey, to Stanley Frederick Sheridan and Anne Quednan.
 He was educated at Whitgift School, and had at seventeen planned to enter Pembroke College, Cambridge, and study English and French literature.
 However, he changed his mind and began studying for a Bachelor of Laws degree at the University of London instead, graduating in 1947.
 In the next year, he was called to the bar.

 After being called to the bar, he planned to study for a PhD at the University of London, and began teaching part-time as an Assistant Lecturer at the University of Nottingham to cover tuition costs.
 In 1949, he was given a lectureship at Queen's University Belfast and subsequently transferred his doctoral candidacy there.
 At Queen's, his doctoral supervisor was J. L. Montrose.

 Sheridan's doctoral thesis, 'Fraud in Equity', was published and received some amount of critical acclaim.